jyterencekim/jyterencekim.github.io/_posts/misc/2017-07-04-why-i-like-cheap-catchy-songs.md

 title: 'Why I like cheap catchy songs'
 ---

-Ilike cheap catchy songs in a four-on-the-floor rhythm.
+I like cheap catchy songs in a four-on-the-floor rhythm.
 I wonder why people hate or pretend to hate them.
 Well, I do understand how some people can be completely indifferent about them, but I don’t see why one should *hate* them.

 I remember a friend of mine once telling that he hated them because they are an insult to the intelligence of listeners.
 Why *insulting*, not just *bad*, though?
 I feel that the reason so many people get offended by them is precisely the reason I love them: they make a bold statement, *“I am sure you will get to like this.”*